 - Being bisexual I find that I have different rules for different genders.
 I feel safer being intimate with a woman quicker than I do a man most of the time. -Tabby

 - I don’t have a fast and hard rule with this one.
 It really depends on so many factors: my mood, when the last time I got laid is, how attracted I am to the other person, if I’ve shaved my legs recently or not, if Mercury is in retrograde.
 So basically, it totally depends on how the first date goes, and my level of interest.
 I can go either way. -Jaime

-This archaic way of thinking is worn out and needs to be thrown out.
+This archaic way of thinking about women’s sexuality is worn out and needs to be thrown out.
 Look, sexuality and sex is unique to each individual.
 Some women feel the act of sex is something that can only be enjoyable when shared with someone whom they have a deep connection.
 Other enjoy passionate, orgasmic encounters that don’t require soul-moving intimacy.
 All of these women are allowed to want and experience the type of sex they prefer and should be able to do so without labeling or judgment.